inspec/inspec-aws/docs-chef-io/content/aws_kms_key.md

 end
 ```

-    # Find a kms key by just the id
+Find a kms key by just the id:

 ```ruby
 describe aws_kms_key('4321dcba-21io-23de-85he-ab0987654321') do